-- Explore opportunities to expose Child Welfare staff to NC FAST ahead of P4 go-live (e.g., provide Child Welfare staff with read-only access to NC FAST). - Encourage staff to become proficient with typing ahead of NC FAST go-live (if they are primarily reliant on hand-written notes today). - Assess impact of transition to new to-be process flow. - With endorsement from the pilot counties, employ a phased rollout approach to deploy the system across the state. - Review job classifications and standardize pay ranges and hiring profiles. - Establish a staffing model to identify staffing gaps ahead of go-live. - Ensure maximum staff availability around key deployment milestone dates. - Offering pilot and Group 1 planning workshops on March 28-30 and April 11-13.
+- Explore opportunities to expose Child Welfare staff to NC FAST ahead of P4 golive (e.g., provide Child Welfare staff with read-only access to NC FAST). - Encourage staff to become proficient with typing ahead of NC FAST go-live (if they are primarily reliant on hand-written notes today). - Assess impact of transition to new to-be process flow.

+- With endorsement from the pilot counties, employ a phased rollout approach to deploy the system across the state. - Review job classifications and standardize pay ranges and hiring profiles. - Establish a staffing model to identify staffing gaps ahead of go-live. - Ensure maximum staff availability around key deployment milestone dates.

 Risk II: Currently, Child Welfare processes and procedures vary from county to county.
-Counties may struggle in adapting to the new system unless Child Welfare processes have been standardized and the Division of Social Services has the resource capacity to support counties on the implementation of policy as recommended by the North Carolina Statewide Child Protective Services Evaluation (March 1, 2016).
+Counties may struggle adapting to the new system unless Child Welfare processes have been standardized and the Division of Social Services has the resource capacity to support counties on the implementation of policy as recommended by the North Carolina Statewide Child Protective Services Evaluation (March 1, 2016).
 Mitigation steps include: